jeffswartz/opentok-ios-sdk-webrtc/README.md

 * Our graphics rendering pipeline causes this error to be logged when debugging: "CGContextDrawImage: invalid context 0x0."
 This should not affect the performance of your app.
 If you experience video quality issues, please let us know.

 * You cannot target the iOS Simulator.
 Build and deploy to a supported iOS device.

-* iOS 6.1.3 seems to have some issues when the OpenTok on WebRTC library is running in the background.
-We are investigating this.

 In XCode, you need to remove armv7s from the Valid Architectures section of the Build Settings for your project.